-Mrs Cooper, Miss Hoggard, Mrs Brown, Mrs Sutton.
-Mrs Clements, Mrs Fox (speech and language)
+Mrs Cooper, Miss Hoggard, Mrs Collins, Miss Royle and Mrs Fox (speech and language)

 In the Autumn Term we will settle into our new classes and learn our class routines.
-Our first topic will be New Beginnings and we will be using Talk 4 Writing to learn a poem.
-In Maths, we will be focusing on sorting, comparing and matching amounts.
+Our first topic will be New Beginnings and we will be learning the story of We’re Going on a Bear hunt.
+In Number, we will be focusing on sorting, comparing and matching amounts within 1-5.
 We will learn the different parts of our bodies and use mirrors to help us draw our own self-portraits.
 Our second topic is Lighting Up the Sky.
-We will learn our own story and begin to recognise numbers.
+We will explore different celebrations and perform our Christmas Concert.
 We will explore technology to investigate light and dark, magnets and forces.

-In Spring our topic will be Dinosaur Stomp and will be learning all about dinosaurs.
+In Spring 1 our topic is Around the world and we will be exploring the differences between hot and cold countries.
+We will also be creating our very own fruit and vegetable garden with the outdoor area.
+In Spring 2 our topic will be Dinosaur Stomp and will be learning all about dinosaurs.
 In Maths, we will be focusing on and consolidating our numbers to 10.
 In Art we will be learning about collage and use this to create our own dinosaurs.
-We will begin to explore healthy food and how to make healthy choices.
+We will begin to explore healthy food and how to make healthy choices through Handa’s Surprise.

 Children will be taught using the Sounds Write approach and given the opportunity to apply their skills through our reading scheme and environment.
 Our aim is for children to have learnt the initial code with a focus on CVC (Consonant Vowel Consonant) words by the end of the Autumn term.
 During Spring children revisit the initial code with a focus on VCC, CVCC and CVCC words.
 During Summer children begin to learn the extended code, for example, two letters together that only produce one sound.